-This summer, community science volunteers will measure Columbia’s hottest and coolest places during a one-day heat mapping campaign.
-Learn more about the impacts of urban heat and get involved with the campaign!
+Last summer, community science volunteers collected data during a one-day heat mapping campaign.
+Explore the data and learn more about the impacts of urban heat!

 Heat Mapping Campaign

 Our Show Me the Heat campaign is a collaborative effort.
-Community volunteers will drive data collection and local agencies and community organizations are helping to organize the campaign and ensure the data we collect this summer is used to mitigate urban heat in Columbia.
+Community volunteers have driven data collection and local agencies and community organizations are helping to organize the campaign and ensure the data we've collected is used to mitigate urban heat in Columbia.

 Local Heat Resources

 - Visit the Boone County Office of Emergency Management heat webpage

 - Find Cooling Centers in Columbia

 - Apply for financial support to pay high electric bills

 - Explore the interactive map below of local Water Fountains, Spray Parks, and Public Pools